Table of contents

 Overwrite (y/n)?

-If you decide to overwrite the existing key, you won’t be able to authenticate with it anymore.
-If you are confident that you would like to continue and overwrite it, you can do that by typing Y and clicking ENTER.
+IMPORTANT: If you decide to overwrite the existing key, you won’t be able to authenticate with it anymore.
+If you are confident that you would like to continue and overwrite it, you can do that by typing Y and hitting ENTER.

-If you have selected the default location, your private and public keys will be located in /home/user/.ssh/id_rsa.pub and /home/user/.ssh/id_rsa respectively as we mentioned before.
+If you decide to keep the default location, your private and public keys will be located in /home/user/.ssh/id_rsa.pub and /home/user/.ssh/id_rsa respectively as we mentioned before.

 Output